pieterkdevilliers/go-fish/README.md

 To ensure that a broad range of users can successfully view/use the site, I tested it across all major browsers on both desktop and mobile.
 * Chrome
 * Mozila Firefox
-* Edge
-* Internet explorer
 * Safari
-Although this is a web app it is visible on a mobile and tablets, even though it is not responsive.
+Whilst the app loads on mobile devices, interaction with the terminal is not possible.

 ## Validation
 ![](https://github.com/MiaTothova/story-vault/blob/main/images/pep8.png)

 ## Deployment
 This project was developed using Heroku, committed to git and pushed to GitHub using git commands.
-You can clone this repository [Here](https://github.com/MiaTothova/story-vault)
+You can clone this repository [Here](https://github.com/pieterkdevilliers/go-fish)

 To deploy this page to Heroku from GitHub repository, the following steps were taken: